danielbutts/golang-tools-api/readme.md

-# Tool API
+# Tool Lending API
 ### Simple CRUD API Using Golang

 ## Overview
-Simple JSON API to manage tools in your shop and track who has borrowed tools from you.
+Simple JSON API to keep track of your tools and who has borrowed them (deadbeats!).

 ## Goal
 This is a quick experimental project to explore the features and syntax of the Go language.